 Development advisors have the benefit of extensive experience.
 Having worked on numerous projects, advisors can speak to what others are doing—and what has gone well or poorly.

 Advisors can also help find funding or federal- and state-level incentives.
 On a related noted, advisors can help navigate financing alternatives—what is the best deal structure for the school, who is(are) the best partner(s), and how can the partnership(s) be set up to best ensure success for decades to come?
 Since P3s can play a huge role in making an innovation district happen, and since many schools will try to avoid using their own balance sheet or debt capacity for these types of off-campus deals, this last point is especially important.
 A good development advisor will help structure a P3 deal to shield the school from the financial risk of the project.

 Finally, advisors can be an impartial voice.
 Whoever plans and operates the project determines so much about it.
 You can imagine that an innovation district envisioned by a planning department would be very different than one envisioned by the provost’s office.
 Which is best for students?
 For the school?
 Which will succeed in the long run, and what does that success look like?
 An advisor can work strategically to help create something in the school’s best, long-term interest.

-Check back in the coming weeks to read part 4—Innovation Districts: Interview with Dr. Jane Talkington, scholar of innovation districts for higher ed
+Read part 4 of the series—Innovation Districts: Interview with Dr. Jane Talkington, scholar of innovation districts for higher ed

 JESSICA ROSENBERG plays a lead role in B&D’s communications initiatives as Content Marketing Manager.
 She oversees the development of the firm’s content such as newsletters, feature articles, and social media.
 She has been writing about the building, construction, and related industries for more than 13 years, and is especially interested in opportunities and challenges related to higher ed campus development (e.g., Opportunity Zones, TIFs, innovation districts, P3s, hotels / conference centers, energy).
 Read her bio.